Wendy c. hodgson

 Hodgson started drawing plants in college for an Arizona flora class, and she was encouraged by her professor to continue drawing.
 A fellow botanist recommended her to Dr. Howard Gentry who needed an illustrator for his work documenting agaves.
 Dr. Gentry took her on for the project without seeing her work.
 Hodgson created 60 detailed pen and ink drawings of agaves for Gentry's Agaves of Continental North America (1982).
 Her original illustrations for the project are currently archived at the University of Arizona Herbarium.

-Several of Hodgson's pen and ink drawings of agaves can be seen in the gallery for Gentry's Agaves, and many of her drawings from Food Plants of the Sonoran Desert can be seen in the online exhibit Botanical Art of the Sonoran Desert: Past and Present.
+Many of Hodgson's pen and ink drawings from Food Plants of the Sonoran Desert can be seen in the online exhibit Botanical Art of the Sonoran Desert: Past and Present.